Dominican International School: Academics

-Students participate in the World Scholar’s Cup competition.
-They represented DIS with success in Shanghai (2010), Kuala Lumpur (2011), Bangkok (2012), and Dubai (2013).

 Athletics

 Upper School sports teams and groups, whose mascot is the Wolves, compete with members of the Taiwan International School Sports Association (TISSA), as well as local international and Taiwanese schools.

 Varsity teams include basketball, volleyball, soccer, track and field, tennis, swimming, ultimate Frisbee, badminton, and cross country.

 DIS participates in competitive sports with the following international schools in Taiwan: